-Advanced Career Institute expressly forbids sexual harassment of its students and employees by faculty, administrators, supervisors, other students, vendors, or member of the general public.
-Among the behaviors considered to be sexual harassment are: unwanted physical touching (beyond normal greetings), verbal insults (in reference to gender, race, sexual orientation), explicit sexual gestures, displays of sexually suggestive materials (objects, photos, etc.); offering a favorable grade or threatening and unfavorable grade in exchange for or demand for sexual favors.
+Advanced Career Institute expressly forbids sexual harassment of its students and emplovees bv faculty, administrators. supervisors, other students, vendors or member of the general public.
+Among the behaviors considered to be sexual harassment are: unwanted physical touching (beyond normal greetings), verbal insults (in reference to gender, race, sexual orientation), explicit gestures, displays sexual of sexually suggestive materials (objects, photos, etc.); offering a favorable grade or threatening and unfavorable grade in exchange for or demand for sexual favors.
 Any occurrence of the above actions should be reported immediately to the Campus Director.